M-LKT/mae259-AM-rocket-thruster/readme.md

 - Use the Area-Mach equation to correlate gas properties throughout nozzle as a function of cross-sectional area (depends on isentropic gamma ratios)

 - exhaust velocity equation

+# Contour

+Generated Contour
+- Has regen section and a radiative nozzle extention section
+- config file for RPA (evaluative copy)

+Contour represents the inner surface of the rocket engine that our chamber has to meet.